Nutrition and Foods

 Graduation Requirements

-To receive a BS in Nutrition and Foods, students in the program must complete a plan of study of all required courses and enough elective courses to total at least 180.0 credits.
+To receive a BS in Nutrition and Foods, students in the program must complete a plan of study of all required courses and enough elective courses to total at least 182.0 credits.
 An overall GPA of 2.0 or higher for all coursework undertaken at Drexel University must be earned to receive a BS.
-A “C” or better is required in all courses in the Didactic Program in Dietetics to receive a Verification Statement.

 Degree Requirements